edamla/mediterraneanagency/_books/2021-09-01-history-of-turkish-islamic-civilization.md

 through the new states they established with a new spirit, identity, and dynamism, opened up to the world.
-They integrated love and faith, justice and fairness, tolerance and reason, and valued knowl- edge and scientific research, assuming a con- structive and proactive role on the stage of history.
+They integrated love and faith, justice and fairness, tolerance and reason, and valued knowledge and scientific research, assuming a constructive and proactive role on the stage of history.
 Consequently, they succeeded in becoming part of a universal civilization.
-This modest work aims to present, with examples to some extent, both the place of Turks who entered the circle of Islamic civilization through the acceptance of Islam and the institutions and social organizations they estab- lished to serve other nations and societies.
+This modest work aims to present, with examples to some extent, both the place of Turks who entered the circle of Islamic civilization through the acceptance of Islam and the institutions and social organizations they established to serve other nations and societies.
 It seeks to convey to the younger generations and readers.
 <!--more-->